McTavishLab/extensiphy/README.md

 ```bash
  multi_map.sh -a [PATH/TO/ALIGNMENT/FILE] -d [PATH/TO/READ/DIRECTORY] -t [PATH/TO/TREE/FILE] -1 [READ SUFFIX 1] -2 [READ SUFFIX 2].
 ```

+## Tutorial

+We recommend you run through the tutorial before using Extensiphy on your own dataset.
+The tutorial will walk through how to install program dependencies for use with Extensiphy and how to run Extensiphy using different data types and options.
+You can find the tutorial file in the tutorial folder (link).
+You can copy code snippets into your terminal window.

 ## Installation Methods